Kartikei-12/Connect-N/README.md

 * This repositry contains a simple game made in **python** similar to **Connect 4**, bit modified to work with any Connect length for any board size.
 * Currently supports for variable number of players on a two dimentional board.
+* Only three players supported in GUI mode, for more players just add new colours `COLOR` and `C_LIST` variable in connect_n/pygame_utility.py
 * Tests for python 3.7.
 * Tested on Windows.